DavidSoldat/DavidSoldat/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm a recent graduate with a degree in Software Engineering.
 I am passionate about web app development and exploring web technologies.

+# 💻 Currently working on:
+Home Quest · Real estate platform designed to streamline the process of buying, selling, and renting properties.

 ## 🌐 Connect with me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/david-soldat-jsx/)